charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 #### Separate models for Eq and AltAz mounts

 I chose this for the reasons indicated [here](https://fdesvallees.github.io/teenastro_v3/teenastro_v3/#alignment-equatorial-vs-altaz-mounts).
-I think it is better to keep the alignment matrix only for alignment and mount errors, plus the sky model (refractions).
-We need more testing and discussion on both models to decide which works best.
+I think it is better to keep the alignment matrix only for alignment and mount errors.

 #### New commands
 A new command has been added (SXK,vvvv#) to indicate the clock speed of the TMC5160.
 The freqency (in kHz) is stored in the EEPROM.
 This allows using the TMC5160 in SPI mode with or without an external clock.